-The cluster governors' committee will maintain a register of business & pecuniary interest for cluster governors and cluster staff (including close family relatives) who influence financial decisions.
+The Cluster Steering Group will maintain a register of business & pecuniary interest for cluster governors and cluster staff (including close family relatives) who influence financial decisions.

 A model format is included, (see Appendix 2), and definitions are attached at appendix 3.